Addus HomeCare (ADUS)

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-On average, Addus HomeCare’s ROIC increased by 1.8 percentage points annually over the last few years.
-This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.
+Uneventfully, Addus HomeCare’s ROIC has stayed the same over the last few years.
+Given the company’s underwhelming financial performance in other areas, we’d like to see its returns improve before recommending the stock.

 11. Balance Sheet Assessment

-12. Key Takeaways from Addus HomeCare’s Q3 Results
+12. Key Takeaways from Addus HomeCare’s Q4 Results

-It was encouraging to see Addus HomeCare beat analysts’ revenue expectations this quarter.
-EPS also exceeded expectations.
-Overall, this print had some key positives.
-The stock remained flat at $118 immediately following the results.
+It was good to see Addus HomeCare beat analysts’ EPS expectations this quarter.
+Zooming out, we think this was a decent quarter.
+The stock remained flat at $117.69 immediately following the results.

 13. Is Now The Time To Buy Addus HomeCare?

-Addus HomeCare’s P/E ratio based on the next 12 months is 17.6x.
+Addus HomeCare’s P/E ratio based on the next 12 months is 17.1x.
 This valuation multiple is fair, but we don’t have much faith in the company.
-We're pretty confident there are more exciting stocks to buy at the moment.
+We're fairly confident there are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.